 MSM recognizes that preparation is critical to be effective in emergencies.
-To that end, MSM will immediately notify the campus community upon confirmation of an emergency of dangerous situation.
-MSM's Department of Public Safety and Emergency Preparedness has also adopted an Emergency Procedures Handbook to assist in the event of emergencies.
+To that end, MSM will immediately notify the campus community upon confirmation of an emergency or dangerous situation.
+MSM's Department of Public Safety and Emergency Preparedness has also adopted an Emergency Procedures Guide to assist in the event of emergencies.
 General information about the School's emergency response and evacuation procedures will be publicized each year as part of MSM's Clery Act compliance efforts and made available on the Department of Public Safety's homepage located on the institution's website.
+In addition, all MSM Emergency Procedures are accessible through the Campus Shield mobile application.

-Process for Confirming the Existence of a Significant Emergency or Dangerous Situation
+❖ Process for Confirming the Existence of a Significant Emergency or Dangerous Situation

 The Chief of Police or designee is responsible for confirming an emergency.
 To confirm the existence of a significant emergency or dangerous situation, the Chief will rely on the reports of local law enforcement or members of the campus community and assess the threat by considering the nature of the specific threat, time of day, credibility of the threat, and the recommendation of fellow public safety officials.
-The Chief of Police will confirm the existence of a significant emergency or dangerous situation and communicate the situation to the entire campus community using the MSM MASS Alert System.
+The Chief of Police will confirm the existence of a significant emergency or dangerous situation and communicate the situation to the entire campus community using the MSM Emergency Messaging System, Campus Shield.

-Institution's Plan to Determine Content of Notification and Initiate the Notification System
+❖ Institution's Plan to Determine Content of Notification and Initiate the Notification System

-As soon as the Chief of Police has confirmed that a significant emergency or dangerous situation exists, the School will, without delay and taking into account the safety of the community, determine the content of any message it will disseminate using its MSM MASS Alert System, unless issuing the notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+As soon as the Chief of Police has confirmed that a significant emergency or dangerous situation exists, the School will, without delay and taking into account the safety of the community, determine the content of any message it will disseminate using its MSM Emergency Messaging System, unless issuing the notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 The Chief of Police will determine the content of the notification by considering the reports of local law enforcement or members of the campus community and assess the threat.